palantir/fedstart-helm-charts/charts/beta/splunk-enterprise/README.md

 ## Configuration

-Note: This chart has only been tested through deploying a single standalone Splunk instance.

 ### Resources

 * Refer to [this page from the Splunk documentation](https://splunk.github.io/splunk-ansible/ADVANCED.html) for a list of all environment variables you can set